Strength from the Vantage Point of Today

 But the problem is that when betrayal strikes, we are filled with the kinds of emotions that the enemy desires for us to follow into a pit of hopelessness.
 The same pit that leaves us stuck and unable to grow.

-In his book, Sometimes You Win Sometimes You Learn, John Maxwell says “Everyone experiences loss, but not everyone learns from it.”
-(I loved this book and highly recommend it!)
+In his book, Sometimes You Win Sometimes You Learn, John Maxwell says โEveryone experiences loss, but not everyone learns from it.โ (I loved this book and highly recommend it!)

 Learning is not something that just happens.
 It is something that happens when we make the intentional and disciplined effort to evaluate our losses.

 Coach John Wooden is a favorite of mine.
-He is a basketball legend and basketball is a BIG deal in the Schumaker buy nolvadex and clomid uk house!
-He wrote the foreword in Sometimes You Win Sometimes You Learn which made it an even better book for me!
-In the foreword he wrote, “There is a marked difference between the people who learn from their losses and the people who do not.
+He is a basketball legend and basketball is a BIG deal in the Schumaker book for me!
+In the foreword he wrote, โThere is a marked difference between the people who learn from their losses and the people who do not.
 Do you want your spirit stuck in the infirmary, too battle weary for another try?
-Or do you want to seize the opportunity to study, evaluate, and reconsider what happened – and use that knowledge to arm yourself for another charge at life?”
+Or do you want to seize the opportunity to study, evaluate, and reconsider what happened โ and use that knowledge to arm yourself for another charge at life?โ

-When we are able to make that effort and look betrayal in the eye while saying, “I will grow from this,” we are disarming the powers of darkness and defeating the intent of the betrayer.
+house!
+He wrote the foreword in Sometimes You Win Sometimes You Learn which made it an even betterWhen we are able to make that effort and look betrayal in the eye while saying, โI will grow from this,” we are disarming the powers of darkness and defeating the intent of the betrayer.
 We become victors.
 We keep hope alive.
 We believe that on the other side of this betrayal lies a healed heart and new found joy beyond what we can imagine.

 When we look betrayal in the eye to say,'I will grow from this',we disarm the powers of darkness & defeat the intent of the betrayer Share on X